-Want to play PC VR content on your Oculus Quest or Oculus Quest 2?
+Want to play PC VR content on your Oculus Quest or Meta Quest 2?
 Here’s everything you need and how to do it.

-The Oculus Quest 2 is a fantastic standalone headset from Facebook.
-There’s heaps of native content available on the Oculus Quest store, but one of the key features of the Quest and Quest 2 is their ability to also play PC VR content as well, while connected to a VR-ready PC.
+The Meta Quest 2 (formerly known as Oculus Quest 2) is a fantastic standalone headset from Meta (formerly Facebook).
+There’s heaps of native content available on the Oculus Store, but one of the key features of the Quest and Quest 2 is their ability to also play PC VR content as well, while connected to a VR-ready PC — wired and wirelessly.

-There’s two ways to do this — wired and wireless.
-First and foremost, there’s Facebook’s official wired method called Oculus Link, which uses a USB cable.
-However, there’s also more advanced wireless options — Facebook’s official wireless option, Air Link, and a third-party app, Virtual Desktop.
+First and foremost, there’s Meta’s official wired method called Oculus Link, which uses a USB cable.
+However, there’s also more advanced wireless options — Meta’s official wireless option, Air Link, and a third-party app, Virtual Desktop.